-- Home Page: Trello recently debuted this new page — it gathers information from all of your boards and displays the most important items (like upcoming due dates) for your easy convenience.
-Like the dashboard, homepage, or similar view on so many other sites, Trello’s version is a great place to go to get the general pulse of your projects before diving into specific tasks.
+- Dashboard: Trello’s home page is your central information hub.
+This page gathers information from all of your boards and displays essential items (such as upcoming due dates) for your convenience.
+Trello’s home page is a great place to go to get the general pulse of your projects before diving into specific tasks.

 - Email Settings: Trello is automatically set up to send you periodic emails with updates on what’s happening on each of your boards.
 You can adjust your settings so that Trello sends you these emails periodically, instantly, or never.
 You can also use email to create Trello tasks.
 The process is simple.
 You can either draft or forward an email to a special email address associated with your Trello board.
-The subject line of the email becomes the card’s title and the body of the email becomes the card’s description.
-Any files attached to the email will also be automatically added to the card.
-There are even ways to assign labels and/or add members to the new card via email.
+The subject line of the email becomes the card’s title, and the body of the email becomes the card’s description.
+Any files attached to the email are also automatically added to the card.
+There are even ways to assign labels and add members to the new card via email.

 Customer Service & Support

-- Articles/Tutorials: There are a number of written tutorials and articles in Trello’s knowledgebase help explain the software’s basic concepts and allow users to troubleshoot specific problems; most are accompanied by screenshots and/or step-by-step instructions accompany many of the tutorials.
+- Knowledgebase: Numerous tutorials and articles in Trello’s knowledgebase help explain the software’s basic concepts and allow users to troubleshoot specific problems.
+Screenshots with step-by-step instructions accompany many of the tutorials.
 I found all of the articles to be well-written, thorough, and helpful.
 You can also see FAQs and support documentation in Trello’s iOS App board.

-- Trello Blog: The company blog is well-designed and well-written and seems to be updated with admirable frequency.
+- Blog: The company blog is well-written and seems to get updated frequently.

 Negative Reviews & Complaints

-Trello is generally well-liked by its users, but some have pointed out a few downsides to this software, including:
+Although Trello is generally well-liked, some users have pointed out a few downsides to this software.
+These negative factors include:

-- Needs More Functionality: Users are quick to recognize that while Trello is excellent at what it does — organization of ideas and broad task/project management — but it is not well suited for advanced project management purposes.
-There are no reporting features, time-tracking tools, or resource management features.
-Some people will love this part of Trello, while others will find the limitations irritating.
+- Needs More Functionality: Users are quick to recognize that while Trello is excellent at what it does — the organization of ideas and broad task management — it is not well suited for advanced project management purposes.
+And this is especially true with Trello’s freemium version.
+Some people love this part of Trello, while others find the limitations irritating.

 Positive Reviews & Testimonials

-- Free Subscriptions: In its most basic form, Trello is completely free and requires no risk or obligation on the part of the user.
-But even the paid plans are quite reasonably priced (at $5/user/month).
+- Affordable: In its simplest form, Trello is completely free and requires no risk or obligation on the part of the user.
+But even the paid plans are quite reasonably priced (starting at $5/month).

-- No Learning Curve: Trello is so easy to use that is it accessible to anyone with even the most basic computer skills.
-If you can read, open a browser, and manipulate a mouse, then Trello is well within your reach.
+- Ease Of Use: Trello is so easy to use that it’s accessible to anyone with even the most basic computer skills.
+If you can read, open a browser, and manipulate a mouse, then Trello is within your reach.

 - Collaborative Features: Multiple users can work together on a Trello board.
-It is even possible to bring in outside collaborators at any time simply by emailing them an invitation to join your organization or sending them a link to a board.
+It is even possible to bring in outside collaborators at any time by emailing them an invitation to join your organization or sending them a link to the board.

 Integrations & Add-Ons

-- Use of Transport Layer Security/Secure Sockets Layer (TLS/SSL) protocol.
+- Use of Transport Layer Security/Advanced Encryption Standard (TLS/AES) encryption

-Trello makes everything easy on you.
-If you are in the market for task management tools, I recommend giving it a go.
+So, if you are in the market for a task management tool, I recommend giving Trello a try.
 You may find that the cutesy layout and stickers aren’t your cup of tea.
-On the other hand, you might find that being able to put a smiley face, checkmark, or husky dog sticker on your teams’ boards and cards perfectly fits your company culture.
-Most likely, if you feel these things are or aren’t for you, you already know whether you want Trello or not.
-If these things get you a little excited, then Trello has accomplished the company’s goal already.
+On the other hand, you might find that being able to put a smiley face, checkmark, or husky dog sticker on your teams’ boards and cards fit perfectly with your company culture.
+There’s no way to know until you try!